artcast/artcast/README.md

     $ python test-sources.py

 Now look at the browser window you opened.
 You'll see that there's a value for the test/tick Artcast, and the value is changing.
-The test/tick artcast is simply a number that counts up from 0, changing once per second.
+The test/tick Artcast is simply a number that counts up from 0, changing once per second.
-The test/tick artcast isn't very interesting, but it's useful for debugging.
-Let's try a different Artcast.
-Open <http://localhost:8888/artcasts/test/now>, and you will see the current GMT time, also changing once per second.
+This isn't very interesting of course, but it's useful for debugging.
+Let's try a different Artcast ... open <http://localhost:8888/artcasts/test/now>, and you will see the current GMT time, also changing once per second.